eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 15. National Accreditation Bodies

-### 3.1 Users of EUDI Wallet
+### 3.1 Users of Wallet Units

-Users of EUDI Wallets use the Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
+Users of Wallet Units use the Wallet Unit to receive, store and present PID, QEAA, PuB-EAA, or EAA about themselves, including to prove their identity.
 Wallet Unit Users can also create Qualified Electronic Signatures and Seals (QES) and utilise wallet-to-wallet